 VIII.
-Payments
+PAYMENTS

 Grant funds will be paid only to the district or district foundation bank account identified by the district at the time of application.
 District grant funds will not be released until the previous Rotary year's district grant is closed.
+District grants are paid out at the current RI exchange rate at the time of payment.
 Funds are not available after the close of the implementation year; if sponsors do not meet all payment requirements by 15 May of the implementation year, the grant will be canceled.

-Grant funds will not be released until sponsor contributions have been submitted to The Rotary Foundation and any payment contingencies have been met.
+Grant funds will not be released until sponsor contributions have been submitted to The Rotary Foundation, any payment contingencies have been met and the legal agreement has been authorized.
 Grant funds will be paid to the account provided in the application.
 Account signatories must be members of the sponsoring club or district.
+Grants will be paid out at the current RI exchange rate at the time of payment.
 If a grant project is canceled after the project sponsors receive payment, all remaining grant funds must be returned to the Foundation, where they will be credited to the World Fund.